S&S Sports Power, Inc. was founded with the creation of the first pneumatic launch tower known as “Space Shot”

 2004

-S&S develops the first “El Loco” debuted at Indiana Beach, and S&S again was recognized by the Guiness Book of World Records for the steepest drop on a roller coaster due to the 120-degree first drop.
+“El Loco” debuted at Indiana Beach.
+S&S was again recognized by the Guinness Book of World Records for the steepest drop on a roller coaster with the initial 120-degree drop.

 2008

-S&S introduces the 4D Free Spin coaster, a “spin” on the original and exciting Arrow 4th Dimension ride
+S&S introduced the 4D Free Spin coaster, a “spin” on the original and exciting Arrow 4th Dimension ride.

 2012